panzerama/Monkey.INF/ActOne/SceneTwo.md

 HAMLET

-    Ay, madam, it is common.
+    Yes, mother,, it is common.

 QUEEN GERTRUDE